 The City works with transportation providers to improve access to employment opportunities, medical appointments, recreational activities, and education.
-Local partnerships provide opportunities to create connections for drivers as well as non-drivers.
+Local partnerships well as non-drivers.

 Valley Regional Transit (VRT) is the regional public transportation authority for Ada and Canyon counties and is responsible for coordinating transit service and implementing a regional public transportation system.
 VRT operates the bus service in this area under the name ValleyRide and works in close coordination with other regional partners to plan for enhancements to the public transportation system.